snltd/SexyMF/README.md

 `force_login` set to `true` in the configuration file, and setting up the OS as you would for Solaris.
 This means the Illumos extensions will be ignored, and the `zlogin` method used for all NGZ operations.

+If you come up with a better way to do any of this, please let me know!

 ## Access Control